New Zealand census: History

 1951 was the first year in which Māori and European New Zealanders were treated equally, with European New Zealanders having had a different census form in previous years and separate censuses in the nineteenth century.
 Results for those censuses before 1966 have been destroyed with a few exceptions and those since will not be available before 2066.

 The 2006 census was held on Tuesday, 7 March.
 For the first time, respondents had the option of completing their census form online rather than by a printed form.

 The 2011 census was scheduled for Tuesday, 8 March.
 However, due to the Christchurch earthquake on 22 February 2011, it was cancelled.
 For the first time ever, all 2011 census forms would have been digitally archived.
 On 27 May 2011 Statistics New Zealand announced that a census would take place in March 2013.
 The legislation required to change the census date was introduced to Parliament in August 2011.

 The 2013 census was held on Tuesday 5 March 2013 and the 2018 census was held on Tuesday 6 March 2018.
 The 2018 census faced wide criticism for low response rates, a poor rollout of the online component of the census and delays.
-This resulted in a independent review of the census process, and the resignation of the then-Chief Executive of Statistics New Zealand Liz MacPherson.
+This resulted in an independent review of the census process, and the resignation of the then-Chief Executive of Statistics New Zealand Liz MacPherson.

-The 2023 census is currently scheduled for Tuesday, 7 March, and it will be implementing measures that aim to increase the Census' effectiveness in response to the issues faced with the 2018 census, including supporting Māori to complete the census.
-It will also include new questions on topics such as gender, sexual identity, and disabilities/health conditions.
-However, it may be delayed due to the effects of Cyclone Gabrielle.
+The 2023 census was held on Tuesday, 7 March (despite Statistics New Zealand initially not ruling out a delay due to the effects of Cyclone Gabrielle), and it implemented measures that aimed to increase the census' effectiveness in response to the issues faced with the 2018 census, including supporting Māori to complete the census.
+It also included new questions on topics such as gender, sexual identity, and disabilities/health conditions.

+On 18 June 2025, the Statistics Minister Shane Reti announced that the Government would replace the five-yearly census in 2030 with a combination of administrative data from other government agencies and smaller annual surveys that a sample of the population will complete.
+There will be no census in 2028 with the 2023 census being the final one.
+Reti said that the traditional census was "no longer financially viable", stating "despite the unsustainable and escalating costs, successive censuses have been beset with issues or failed to meet expectations."
+Acting Statistics New Zealand chief and Government Statistician Mary Craig welcomed the scrapping of the traditional census, citing rising costs, declining survey response rates and disruptions such as Cyclone Gabrielle in 2023.
+By contrast, University of Waikato Institute for Population Research senior research fellow Dr Jesse Whitehead and New Zealand Institute of Economic Research economist Bill Kaye expressed concern that discontinuing the five-year census would impact data equity and have an adverse impact on "marginalised" communities including Māori, Pasifika, LGBTQ, disabled and ethnic communities.